lgrosz/shiny-hunter/readme.md

 This will likely lead to false positive.
 If this is the case, the shiny hunt should only take place during the daytime cycle (10:00-19:59).

+# Shaymin hunt
+- Set time to 10:00
+- Execute first
+- Then turn on the switch macro

 # Imperical variance analysis
 Variance bounds: